aliencube/open-chat-playground/docs/upstage.md

     azd env set UPSTAGE_API_KEY $API_KEY
     ```

-   The default model OCP uses is [solar-1-mini-chat](https://developers.upstage.ai/docs/apis/chat).
-If you want to run with a different model, say [solar-pro](https://developers.upstage.ai/docs/apis/chat), other than the default one, add it to azd environment variables.
+   The default model OCP uses is [solar-mini](https://console.upstage.ai/docs/models/solar-mini).
+If you want to run with a different model, say [solar-pro2](https://console.upstage.ai/docs/models/solar-pro-2), other than the default one, add it to azd environment variables.

     ```bash
-    azd env set UPSTAGE_MODEL solar-pro
+    azd env set UPSTAGE_MODEL "solar-mini"
     ```

 1. Set the connector type to `Upstage`.

     ```bash
-    azd env set CONNECTOR_TYPE Upstage
+    azd env set CONNECTOR_TYPE "Upstage"
     ```

 1. Run the following commands in order to provision and deploy the app.